-First drive: 2022 Honda Civic upgrades simple transportation
+First drive: 2022 Honda Civic expands on winning compact car formula

 The prospect of testing the redesigned 2022 Honda Civic excited me, given its outsized importance to Honda and domination of the compact car market.
 But it also gave me pause, because I have a lot of familiarity with the car.
-Not only do I come from a family of Civic owners (a 1997 and a 2009), I drove all six distinct Civic variants from the last generation of the car: coupe, sedan, hatchback, Si, hybrid, and Type R.
+Not only do I come from a family of Civic owners (a 1997 and a 2009), I drove all five distinct Civic variants from the last generation of the car: coupe, sedan, hatchback, Si, and Type R.

 That kind of familiarity meant that the new Civic would have to really offer some clear upgrades to get my antenna to perk up.
 After testing the new Civic compact sedan around Los Angeles for a week in both urban environments and challenging canyon roads, I’m relieved to report that this generation of Civic has something special about it.
 Both in how it drives and how it’s equipped.